Write-ahead logging

-In computer science, write-ahead logging (WAL) is a family of techniques for providing atomicity and durability (two of the ACID properties) in database systems..
+In computer science, write-ahead logging (WAL) is a family of techniques for providing atomicity and durability (two of the ACID properties) in database systems.

-It can be seen as an implementation of the "Event Sourcing" architecture, in which the state of a system is the result of the evolution of incomming events from an initial state.

 A write ahead log is an append-only auxiliary disk-resident structure used for crash and transaction recovery.
 The changes are first recorded in the log, which must be written to stable storage, before the changes are written to the database.